JS SDK

 const projects = await client.tunnels.projects.list();

-When you already know the engine address, connect directly with @rstreamlabs/tunnels.
+When the engine address is already known, connect directly with @rstreamlabs/tunnels.

 import { RstreamTunnelsClient } from "@rstreamlabs/tunnels";